Grigori SIDOROV

 Areas of interest

-Text processing techniques and systems, automatic dictionary processing, automatic morphological analysis of different languages, automatic syntactic analysis, anaphora resolution, word sense disambiguation, corpus linguistics, parallel texts, linguistic software development, deep learning.
+Text processing techniques and systems, automatic dictionary processing, automatic morphological analysis of different languages, automatic syntactic analysis, anaphora resolution, word sense disambiguation, corpus linguistics, parallel texts, linguistic software development, deep learning, applied NLP.

-Current projects: linguistic tools, parallel texts, automatic analysis of explanatory dictionaries, sentiment and emotion analysis, authorship attribution, syntactic n-grams, applications of word emeddings, applications of soft cosine.
+Current projects: linguistic tools, parallel texts, automatic analysis of explanatory dictionaries, sentiment and emotion analysis, authorship attribution, syntactic n-grams, applications of word emeddings, applications of soft cosine, application of NLP techniques for public health.

 New: Maya glyphs dictionary has the Web interface: 148.204.64.250:81